 4. Multi-Layered and Varied Technologies

 Technology is at the heart of SOC, while it is not its only component.
-The most common technology implemented for Security Operations is the Security Information and Event Management (SIEM).
-SIEM collects, stores, consolidates, aggregates, and correlates event logs from multiple sources such as, servers, workstations, network devices, and net-flows.
-There are different SIEM brans and vendors, ranging from free open-source ones, to highly expensive ones.
+The most common technology implemented for Security Operations is Security Information and Event Management (SIEM).
+SIEM collects, stores, consolidates, aggregates, and correlates event logs from multiple sources such as servers, workstations, network devices, and net-flows.
+There are different SIEM brands and vendors, ranging from free open-source ones to highly expensive ones.
 In addition to SIEM, a SOC can also be supplemented with Endpoint Detection and Response (EDR), Vulnerability Assessment (VA) tool, and Security Orchestration, Automation, and Response (SOAR).

 You may want to ask your Service Provider questions like the following:

 - What SIEM brands are they using?
 Open source of commercial?

 - Is there one SIEM brand or more?

 - Do they have EDR, VA, and SOAR in place?

 Last but not least, your SOC provider should be ready to customize and adapt their threat detection rules to your environment.
 Your SOC provider should not only rely on built-in, or out-of-the-box, use cases and log correlation rules that ship with any SIEM solution, but should be able to develop new use cases and correlation rules that best fit the requirements of your organization.
 For example, you might have a crucial need to heavily monitor a certain Database; or, a certain network segment hosting an e-commerce web application may be frequently audited more than other segments.
 Your SOC provider should be ready to put more emphasis on those sensitive systems and segments.

 Developing tailored use cases and correlation rules is not an easy task.
 It means your network will undergo a testing phase during which your SOC provider will communicate with you to discuss and evaluate their newly developed rules until they reach a mature level.